 The Hyperlite Daybreak has 2 side pockets.
 They are composed of the same Dyneema fabric as the rest of the pack (surprise surprise) and have a small drain at the bottom.
-Each pocket is capable of fitting 2 1-liter Smartwater bottles, but it’s a tight fit for these.
+Each pocket is capable of holding 2 1-liter Smartwater bottles, but it’s a tight fit.
 The pockets are best suited for the size of a single Nalgene bottle.

 Don’t expect to be able to reach a water bottle in a side pocket while you’re wearing the pack.
-A majority of manufacturers claim that this is possible for their backpacks, but I find it rarely to be true.
+A majority of manufacturers claim that this is possible for their backpacks, but rarely true.
 Everyone’s personal ergonomics are different (flexibility, long arms, etc.).

 The Hip Belt

-Personally, I never use the hip belt, and am considering cutting it permanently from the pack.
+I actually never use the hip belt, and sometimes I consider cutting it off the pack.
 This is because I’ll rarely use the Daybreak for an overnight trip.
-I’d rather suck up the extra pound and carry my Hyperlite Southwest 3400 for the added convenience and stability.
+I’d rather suck up the extra pound and carry my Hyperlite Southwest 3400 for added stability, and the convenience of hip belt pockets.

-Another instance where the hip belt may come in handy is for a long, hot day trip with a big water haul.
-I can easily stow 2 gallons of water in the pack.
-This would weigh 16 pounds (alone) and create a desire for more stability, but again in this case I’d start drinking down the water weight within the first hour of the hike.
+Another scenario where the hip belt is useful is for long, hot day trips with big water hauls.
+I can (somewhat) easily stow 2 gallons of water in the pack.
+This would weigh 16 pounds (alone) and may create a desire for more stability, but often in this case I’d start drinking down the water within the first hour of the hike.

 The Hyperlite Daybreak does not have hip belt pockets.

 The shoulder straps are typical of those found in Hyperlite’s other products, featuring their white-on-black grid design.
-A thin strap runs down the front of each shoulder strap, which you can use for add-ons or to thread a water bladder hose.
+A daisy chain runs down the front of each shoulder strap, which you can use for add-ons or to thread a water bladder hose.
 Each shoulder strap terminates at point where it’s inserted into a tough weave of Dyneema fabric, attached to the back pad.

 The shoulder straps can be joined via your classic sternum strap.
-With this backpack in particular, I find that the sternum strap adds an impressive level of stability – especially since I don’t like using the hip belt.
+I find that the sternum strap adds an impressive level of stability, especially since I don’t like using the hip belt.